CeliaRipple/CeliaRipple.github.io/streamflowanalysis.md

 One can see using the number file and the legend that most of the data was GDEM V3, but that a large portion also shown in green is SRTM V2 from GDEM V3.

 To evaluate how DEM files created from SRTM and ASTER data differ we ran the grid difference tool that can be found under the Grid the calculus tabs in SAGA.I subtracted my ASTER- STRM to see the variance in elevation data between them.
 The resulting map looks like this ![DEM Difference](DEMasterminusSRTM.PNG) Areas in darker red and darker blue indicate higher areas of difference.
 Areas where the elevation changes dramatcially such as on steep slopes there is more difference in the elecation data.
-The area shown here has is one such area: ![uncertainty](areaofuncertainty.PNG)
+The area shown here has is one such area: ![uncertainty](areaofuncertainty.PNG) looking at the satellite imagery for the same area, we can see that this is an area with a lot of steep valleys: [Satellite](satelliteofareauncertainty.PNG)
+The areas of dark red indicate that the SRTM sampling found higher elevations than the ASTER sampling.
+The spots of dark blue indicate that the ASTER data had high elevations.
+The differences in elevation are a result of differences in sampling methods between ASTER and SRTM.
+ASTER uses stereo correlation while SRTM uses radar interferometry.
+Being aware of the of the differences in the data helps to idenify where there may be uncertainty in the stream flow anaylsis.
 The same tool can be used to run an anaylsis on outputs of flow accumulation from the SRTM and ASTER data.
 Here are the results of ASTER flow accummulation minus SRTM flow accummulation ![Flow difference](diffflowaccASTERminusSRTM.png)
 ![legend](diffflowaccASTERminusSRTM_legend.png)